pomelio/cookbook/docs/statements.md

 ## switch

-> When the `expression` value matches the case's value, the block afterwards of the case is executed.
+> When the `expression` value `equals` the case's value, the block statement afterwards of the case is executed.
 - switch `expression` {
 - '_', it is the `default` case.
-It is executed when the cases before are not matched.
+It is executed when the cases before are not equal.

 examples:
 ```